Are most companies right now thinking “everybody back to the office”, or “remote work forever”?

 Unfortunately, when these issues surface, employees are unable to access their work applications and systems, and as a result, businesses can lose millions in productivity costs and data loss.
 Learn what compliance issues prevent IT from creating a positive digital employee experience and how Nexthink can help.

 1) VPN certificate compliance

-VPNs are a popular choice for most flexible work environments, but IT support often struggles to effectively manage which of their certificates are compliant, and which are soon to expire.
+VPNs are a popular choice for most hybrid work environments, but IT support often struggles to effectively manage which of their certificates are compliant, and which are soon to expire.
 I know of many technicians that still use Outlook reminders to keep tabs on their certificate expirations—a risky approach that opens the door for human error.

 IT also struggles to move fast enough to support employees when they are in flux.
 If a company needs to quickly bring their employees back into the office, or set them up remotely, using something like a service desk CMDB can only retain limited certificate information from end users, and this data often times is updated in batches, only once every few weeks.

 With Nexthink’s patented technology, IT can access real-time certificate information at any moment, and drill-down and investigate exact certificates that have expired, or are soon-to-expire.